ingresso-group/slate/source/includes/_intro.md

 ## Variables controlling output

-The output from a given API call may be augmented beyond the basic result in one of two ways.
-Firstly there are extra functions which may be availble for a given API call, which are specific to that call.
-These are triggered using variables with the prefix `add_` or `include_` such as `add_discount_codes` on the availability call which is used to control whether or not discount codes are also retrieved and returned.
+The output from a given resource may be augmented beyond the basic result in one of two ways.
+Firstly there are extra functions which may be availble for a given resource, which are specific to that resource.
+These are triggered using variables with the prefix `add_` or `include_` such as `add_discount_codes` on the availability resource which is used to control whether or not discount codes are also retrieved and returned.

-The second type of augmentation is specific to the returned objects themselves and is thus applicable to the output of any call which returns one of these objects.
+The second type of augmentation is specific to the returned objects themselves and is thus applicable to the output of any resource which returns one of these objects.
 The most obvious example is an event object, which can be described with many extra pieces of information about it.
 These varaibles are all prefixed with `req_` as they are requests to the objects to output something extra or different about themselves, for example `req_cost_range`.

 Note that the `req_` and `add_` / `include_` variables all result in extra
-processing to retrieve the requested data, which will slow down the call, sometimes substantially.
-They should therefore only be used where absolutely necessary.
+processing to retrieve the requested data, which will slow down the resource, sometimes substantially.
+They should therefore only be used where necessary.

 ## API libraries / SDKs